tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 * In this contract, we are simply defining an ERC721 token contract called `MartianMarket` with the ticker of `MARS`.
 Each `MARS` token will represent a plot of land/landmark on Mars.

-* We are importing the `MartianAuction` code as well since we will want to create a new auction for every new token.
+* We are importing the `MartianAuction` code as well, since we will want to create a new auction for every new token.

 * We are setting the ERC721 contract as `Ownable` using the OpenZeppelin library, as the Martian Land Foundation will be solely responsible for the management of the tokens, and we'll want to restrict some of our functions using the `onlyOwner` modifier that OpenZeppelin provides.